-This document contains information on the neutron scattering components which are the building blocks for defining instruments in the Monte Carlo neutron ray-tracing program McStas version 1.12.
+This document contains information on the neutron scattering components which are the building blocks for defining instruments in the Monte Carlo neutron ray-tracing program McStas version 3.4.
 The initial release in October 1998 of version 1.0 was presented in Ref.
-[1].
+[LN99] and further developed though version 2.0 as presented in Ref.
+[Wil+14].
 The reader of this document is not supposed to have specific knowledge of neutron scattering, but some basic understanding of physics is helpful in understanding the theoretical background for the component functionality.
-For details about setting up and running simulations, we refer to the McStas system manual [2].
+For details about setting up and running simulations, we refer to the McStas system manual [Wil+05].
 We assume familiarity with the use of the C programming language.